D'Andrea Picks: Tony D'Andrea Jr.

-Still the professionals favorite for its unique sound quality, the breadth of the celluloid material was necessarily reduced.
+Still, the professionals' favorite for its unique sound quality, the breadth of the celluloid material was necessarily reduced.
 Because of its constantly increasing cost, many colors have been eliminated.
 To fill players' need for an economical pick, Tony introduced a polymer plastic, V-Resin.
 It mimics most celluloid properties, but its lower material cost, domestic availability, and familiar colors make it widely popular.
-It is available in jewel like transparent hues and stone patterns.
-Variations of it are used for several premium pick lines: SPECTRA-PLEC, SPECTRA SHARP-transparent jewel colors, ULTRA PLEC in burled wood, malachite and crystal patterns and PRO PLEC, a super heavy, rich shell patterned pick in vintage shapes.
+It is available in jewel-like transparent hues and stone patterns.
+Variations of it are used for several premium pick lines: SPECTRA-PLEC, SPECTRA SHARP-transparent jewel colors, ULTRA PLEC in burled wood, malachite and crystal patterns, and PRO PLEC, a super heavy, rich shell patterned pick in vintage shapes.

-Another area of innovation for Tony Jr. has been the pick imprinting processes.
+Another area of innovation for Tony Jr. has been the pick imprinting process.
 From the very beginning, simple hot stamping had been used to identify the picks, first with a D'Andrea logo and then simple block letter dies for a player name.
-These were originally imprinted in one shot, foot pedal operated machines.
+These were originally imprinted in one-shot, foot pedal-operated machines.
 One of the first to make the player imprint popular was Nick Lucas.
 In the 1930s, using the old round top #351 pick Luigi developed for him, each pick was imprinted with his logo and sold as a "Nick Lucas" pick.
 The 1950s saw the advent of mass-producing private labeled picks for guitar companies, requiring sophisticated automated printing and packaging.
 The 1960s was the heyday of rock and every player and store wanted their pick personalized.
-Tony developed some of the fastest multi-shot equipment for punching, imprinting and bagging.
+Tony developed some of the fastest multi-shot equipment for punching, imprinting, and bagging.
 In the 1990s he revolutionized the imprint process with the introduction of pad printing.
 It overcame some of the speed and design limitations of hot stamping.
 Now very intricate logos can be produced by computer generation and they can be multicolored.
 By 1996, even a photograph could be imprinted on a pick!